NodeGuy/server-date/README.md

 ```

 There is no constructor because it doesn't make sense to create more than one
-instance of ServerDate.
+instance of `ServerDate`.

-Methods from Date to change the time, such as setMinutes, are not defined:
+Methods from `Date` to change the time, such as `setMinutes`, are not defined:

 ```javascript
 > ServerDate.setMinutes
 undefined
 ```

-ServerDate is synchronized with the server's clock when it is first loaded and
+`ServerDate` is synchronized with the server's clock when it is first loaded and
 then re-synchronizes itself from time to time to keep the two clocks from
 drifting apart.

-See the included file `example.html` for an example of usage.
+See the included file [example.html](https://github.com/BallBearing/ServerDate/blob/master/example.html) for an example of usage.

 # References